ahmedNaser7/designPattrens/README.md

 | Template Method | Behavioral | Defines the program skeleton in a base class but lets subclasses alter steps. |
 | Visitor | Behavioral | Adds new operations to existing object structures without modifying them. |
 Feel free to contribute by improving the code, adding explanations, or submitting new design pattern implementations.
 Open a pull request, and let's make this repository better together!

-## 📜 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Happy Coding! 🎯